Stanford-NavLab/gnss_lib_py/docs/source/contributing.rst

         git push origin your-name/name-of-your-bugfix-or-feature

-5. Submit a pull request through the GitHub website and request as a step in the pull request that either Ashwin or Derek to review your code.
+5. Submit a pull request through the GitHub website and request as a step in the pull request that either Ashwin or Derek review your code.

 Package Architecture